 Cliff Dweller Trail is a moderately strenuous one-mile round trip, and generally takes between 1 and 1½ hours to complete.
-Visitors will have until 4:30 pm to exit the monument.
-If you are planning on hiking up to the dwellings, we suggest wearing layers, wearing sturdy shoes, and bringing water, even during cold weather.
-No food or flavored drinks are allowed on the trail or in the Dwellings.
+Visitors will have until 5:00 pm to exit the monument.
+If you are planning on hiking up to the dwellings, we suggest wearing layers, wearing sturdy shoes, and bringing plenty of water, especially during hot weather.
+No other food or flavored drinks are allowed on the trail.

 Park rangers remain on duty to protect visitors and resources and uphold normal regulations.
 When recreating, the public is encouraged to follow local area health orders, practice Leave No Trace principles, social distance and avoid high-risk outdoor activities.
 In some circumstance’s visitors should be prepared for limited access to services.

 We urge visitors to park only in designated areas, pack out everything you bring into a park, plan a visit at times other than busiest of the day, have a face mask available for immediate use and maintain social distance from other visitors, and if you encounter a crowded trail-head or overlook, seek another location to recreate.

 Remember you can #RecreateResponsibly by following these easy tips:

 • Know before you go.
 Visit NPS.gov/findapark for current park conditions and availability of restrooms and other facilities.
 Make a plan, follow the 10 Essentials, and if you are sick, stay home.

 • Keep it close.
 Follow the state and county orders governing the open status of the area you’re considering visiting.
 The National Park Service is working closely with governors and state and local health departments as we increase access and services across the National Park System.